Sector-F-Labs/ratatoskr/docs/markdown_testing.md

 Telegram uses a strict subset of markdown called MarkdownV2, which requires specific character escaping and has particular rules for nested formatting.
 The `format_telegram_markdown()` function in `src/utils.rs` handles this conversion.

+**Fallback Mechanism**: If a message fails to send due to markdown parsing errors, the system automatically retries sending the same message as plain text to ensure delivery.

 ## Test Scripts

 ### 1. Simple Markdown Test (`test_simple_markdown`)